 Duration of the Study:

-The study involves 8 visits (2 visits in clinic, and 6 visits at your home/phone) over the period of approximately 7 months.
+The study involves 8 visits (2 visits in the clinic and 6 visits at your home/phone*) over the period of approximately 7 months.

 - Medical History

 - Cognitive screening

 *Home visits may take place at an alternate private site if mutually convenient and within 20 miles of UTHSA.

 For more information on this study and/or to volunteer if additional subjects are needed in the future: